THIS LONG AND

 THE LEIGH FERMORS’ DONATION TO THE BENAKI MUSEUM

-The relationship between Paddy and the Benaki Museum’s founder, Antonis Benakis, goes back to the mid-1940s.
+The relationship between Paddy and the Benaki Museum’s founder, Antonis Benakis, goes back to the mid-forties.

-«When I was back in Athens, Mr Anthony Benakis most kindly allowed me to write in a quiet room of his marvellous museum after closing time."26
+“When I was back in Athens, Mr Anthony Benakis most kindly allowed me to write in a quiet room of his marvellous museum after closing time.”31

 Benaki Museum / Photographic Archive

-In 1996, Paddy and Joan decide to donate their home to the Benaki Museum and sign the donation contract with the then President of the Museum and Paddy’s friend Irini Kalliga.
-According to the terms of the donation contract, the Museum will acquire the ownership of the house following Paddy’s and Joan’s deaths.
+In 1996 Paddy and Joan take the decision to donate their home to the Benaki Museum and sign the donation contract with the President of the Museum and friend Irini Kalliga.
+According to the terms of the donation contract, the Museum will acquire the ownership of the house after the donor's death.

-Their close friends Tzannis Tzannetakis and Nikos Hadjikyriakos Ghika played an important role in the Leigh Fermors’ decision to donate their home to the Benaki Museum.
+Their close friends Tzannis Tzannetakis and Nikos Hadjikyriakos Ghika contributed to the Leigh Fermors’ decision to donate their home to the Benaki Museum.
 Ghika had already entrusted the museum with his residence and workshop on Kriezotou Street in 1991.

-In accordance with the expressed desire of the Leigh Fermors that their home be used to further its aims, the Benaki Museum immediately began drafting plans for the necessary repairs in 2011, following the death of Patrick Leigh Fermor.
-At the same time, it proceeded with the planning of the future operation of the House, having already secured the cooperation of major international academic institutions.
+In accordance with the expressed desire of the Leigh Fermors that their home will be used to fullfill the Museum's mission statement, the Benaki Museum began drafting plans for the necessary repairs in 2011, following the death of Patrick Leigh Fermor.
+At the same time, the museum proceeded with the planning of the future operation of the House, having already secured the cooperation of major international academic institutions.

-The studies were designed with a main focus on preserving the architectural aesthetics of the property, as well as modernizing it so that it could function as a hub for artists and intellectuals and, at the same time, as a venue for cultural and educational activities, open to the general public.
+The studies were designed so as to preserve the architectural aesthetics of the property, as well as refurbishing it so that it could function both as a centre for scholars & intellectuals and, as a venue for cultural and educational activities, open to the general public.

-As the Lead Donor, the Stavro Niarchos Foundation (SNF) played a crucial role in the preservation of the Patrick Leigh Fermor House.
-In 2016, based on the Benaki Museum’s detailed study of the necessary repairs to the buildings and the future use of the House, the Foundation supported an in-depth study on the house’s operation and sustainability, then assumed full responsibility for the cost of the extensive maintenance and repair work.
+As the Lead Donor, the Stavros Niarchos Foundation (SNF) played a significant role in the preservation of the Patrick Leigh Fermor House.
+In 2016, based on the Benaki Museum’s detailed study of the necessary repairs to the buildings and the plan for the future use of the House, the Foundation financed an in-depth feasibility study on the House’s operation and sustainability.
+Following this, the SNF covered in full the cost of the extensive repair works.

 A NEW CHAPTER BEGINS FOR THE HOUSE IN KARDAMYLI WITH THE SUPPORT OF THE STAVROS NIARCHOS FOUNDATION (SNF)

-The Patrick and Joan Leigh Fermor House always stood as a beacon of cultural and intellectual exchange.
-Thanks to the support of the Stavros Niarchos Foundation (SNF), this historic estate has been restored to its former glory, ensuring its role as a center for learning, creativity, and collaboration.
+The Patrick and Joan Leigh Fermor House always stood as a beacon of cultural and intellectual interaction.
+Thanks to the collaboration of the Stavros Niarchos Foundation (SNF) with the Benaki Museum, this historic estate has been restored to its former glory, ensuring its role as a center for learning, creativity, and collective work.

-George Agouridis, a member of the SNF Board of Directors and its Senior Legal Advisor; Irini Geroulanou, Chairman of the Board of Trustees of the Benaki Museum; and Dimitris Giannimaris, former Mayor of West Mani, 2019.
+George Agouridis, member of the SNF Board of Directors and its Senior Legal Advisor; Irini Geroulanou, Chairman of the Board of Trustees of the Benaki Museum; and Dimitris Giannimaras, former Mayor of West Mani, 2019.

 Photograph: aRchive